Recognizing hyperelliptic graphs in polynomial time

-Since no valid firing set exists to start the transformation, it follows that no transformation from $D$ to $D'$ exists, but this implies that $r(D)<1$.
-Since $D$ should be suitable by constraint $(v,w)$, we have a contradiction.
+We have a contradiction.

 We proceed with the case where $w$ is a cut-vertex.
 Let $C_x$ be a connected component not containing $v$ after removing $w$.
 Consider the subset $C_x$ in $G$.
 Note that from $D$ we can never obtain an equivalent divisor with two chips on $C_x$.
 Since the chip from $v$ would have to move through $w$ to get to $C_x$, this would require $D$ to be equivalent to a divisor with two chips on $w$, which is impossible by Lemma \ref{ConflictingLabelsLemma} if $G\in \mathcal{G}_2^d$.
-Since $D$ has rank greater than zero it then follows that $C_x$ must be a tree.
+Since $D$ reaches all vertices, it follows that $C_x$ must be a tree.
 This means $C_x$ must contain a vertex $x$ of degree one, we know however that since we cannot apply rules \ref{rul:dt1}, \ref{rul:dt2} or \ref{rul:dt3} to $G$, $x$ must have a constraint $(x,y)$ where $y$ is a vertex with degree greater than one.
 We now consider the possible locations of $y$.

 If $y\in C_x$, then $D$ must be equivalent to a divisor with a chip on $x$ and a chip on $y$.
 As mentioned before, $D$ cannot be equivalent to a divisor with two chips on $C_x$, so it follows that $y\notin C_x$.